 The Devil’s Bridge is located in Kromlauer Park in Saxony, Germany.
 There are not much around to explore except the bridge, so I would recommend visiting it on the way before driving to your next destination.

-The fastest way, and also the easiest, is to drive there yourself.
+The fastest and easiest way is to drive there yourself.
 It’s easy to find your way there if you use a GPS or Google Maps.
-But if you’re not used to the roads in Germany, you can always go there by local transport.
+But if you’re not used to the roads in Germany, or simply do not have a car, you can always go there by local transport.

 Take a train to Weißwasser (Oberlausitz), and then take bus 257 to Kromlau, Gablenz.
 From there you have to walk about 1 kilometer to the bridge.
-I can recommend you to download the location to your phone before going if there’s no WiFi connection.
+I can recommend you to download the location to your phone before traveling, since it’s not 100% sure that you’ll have WiFi connection.

 Just note that the buses don’t run daily since there are just small villages around.
-You cannot rely on taxis either since they’re not always available that far out on the countryside.
+You cannot rely on taxis either since they’re not always available that far out in the countryside.

 Where can I park my car?

-Just a couple of minutes away from the bridge is a big parking lot where you can park your car while visiting the bridge.
+Just a couple of minutes away from the bridge is a big parking lot where you can park your car.
 When we went there it was an event in the village, so they charged for parking.
 I’m not 100% sure how it is the rest of the year, but we only paid 2 euros for a whole day, which is not much.